HPC-AI-Team/pexsi/doc/troubleshooting.md

 Troubleshooting   {#pageTrouble}
 ===============

-If you run into problems, please email linlin@lbl.gov.
-If you are having build problems, please make sure to attach the `make.inc` file.
+If you run into problems and would like to request additional features, please email linlin@lbl.gov.

+If you are having problems building the package, please make sure to attach the `make.inc` file.
 An example of this file can be found in the `config` directory.